 Monona is a very small city located in the state of Iowa.
 With a population of 1,465 people and just one neighborhood, Monona is the 315th largest community in Iowa.
 Monona has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Monona is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Monona is a city of sales and office workers, transportation and shipping workers, and managers.
-There are especially a lot of people living in Monona who work in office and administrative support (13.86%), management occupations (11.73%), and sales jobs (10.78%).
+Unlike some cities, Monona isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Monona are a mix of both white- and blue-collar jobs.
+Overall, Monona is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Monona who work in office and administrative support (15.06%), management occupations (11.84%), and sales jobs (9.66%).

-Monona is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Monona does not have a public transit system used by locals to get to and from work.

 The people who call Monona home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monona residents report their race to be White, followed by Asian.
-Important ancestries of people in Monona include German, Norwegian, Irish, Czech, and English.
+Important ancestries of people in Monona include German, Irish, Norwegian, English, and Czech.

 The most common language spoken in Monona is English.
 Other important languages spoken here include Spanish and Polish.